 Florence is not too far from Rome, with Trenitalia’s Frecciarossa or Frecciargento high-speed trains, it takes an hour and a half.
-Check out the prices on Trainline.
+Click here to book and see the prices on Omio.

-Some of the best things to do in Rome include:
+Some of the things to do in Rome in your 2 weeks in Italy include:

 - Colosseum.
 Possibly the most famous and photographed landmark in Rome, the Coliseum was built in 70 AD to host fights among gladiators, public shows, animal hunts and even naval battles.

 - Roman Forum.
 Located in the valley between the Palatine and the Capitoline Hills, the Roman Forum was the heart of ancient Rome, where senators and public figures held their speeches, where they organized the city’s markets, court trials and pretty much everything concerning the public life.
 Click here for the VIP Colosseum and Roman Forum Tour.

 - Baths of Caracalla.
 Gorgeous ancient public baths, these included also a gym, a library, and different rooms for the baths experience and a wellness centre.
 They are often skipped for lack of time, but if you can make it, they are really beautiful.